 CSI offers concrete and steel reinforcing bar properties testing through compressive and uniaxial tension tests, respectively.
-The test to determine compressive strength of concrete is conducted according to NZS 3112: Part 2: 1986 while the test to determine tensile strength of reinforcing bars is conducted according to AS/NZS 4671.
+The test to determine concrete compressive strength conducted according to NZS 3112: Part 2: 1986 while the test to determine the tensile strength of reinforcing bars is conducted according to AS/NZS 4671.

 Additionally, CSI is also able to determine weld shear strength of mesh reinforcement, where the test is conducted according to BS EN ISO 15630-2.